The three constraints

 CONSTRAINT 3: The constraint of constant equivalence

-W is an intensive variable and is the population's work rate or its dynamical specific energy, expressed as watts per kilogramme.
+S is an intensive variable and is the population's (specific) work rate or its dynamical specific energy, but expressed as watts delivered per kilogrammes of mass maintained per “biomole”.

 Explanation